Post Lockdown: Conscious Lifestyle Choices Going Forward

 Be aware of the breath

 If post lockdown life ever gets too overwhelming try to focus on the breath and think about the time you were still.
 If you meditate you’ll already be aware of the important role the breath plays in mindfulness.
 If you like the idea of meditating but are not sure where to start, Spotify has some great guided meditations available.
 You could also try an app such as Calm to help you get started.
 There is an abundance of research to show the fantastic positives of regular meditation.
-Here’s just one article.
+A study shows how mindfulness can help depressed patients.